DKZakeerhussain/DKZakeerhussain.github.io/README.md

 # Data Scientist

+# Hello, World! 👋

+I'm Zakeerhussain Kudari, a passionate Data Scientist enthusiast with a knack for Data.
+Welcome to my GitHub profile!

+## About Me
+- 🎓 I hold a master's degree in Data Science from Defence Institute of Advanced Technology, Pune.
+- 🌱 I'm always learning and exploring new techniques and tools in the field of data science.
+- 💡 I'm passionate about Machine Learning, Deep Learning, Computer Vision and Generative AI.
+- 📫 You can reach me via [email](mailto:zakeerhussainkudari@gmail.com) or connect with me on [LinkedIn]((https://www.linkedin.com/in/zakeerhussain-kudari/)!

+## My Interests
+- 📊 Exploring and analyzing complex datasets to uncover patterns and trends.
+- 🤖 Developing predictive models using machine learning algorithms.
+- 🧠 Building deep learning models for various applications.
+- 👁️ Applying computer vision techniques to interpret and understand visual data.
+- 🌀 Experimenting with generative AI to create new and innovative solutions.

+## What You'll Find Here
+- 🛠️ Projects showcasing my skills in Machine Learning, Deep Learning, Computer Vision and Generative AI..

+## Let's Connect!
+- 💬 Feel free to reach out if you have any questions or want to discuss data science-related topics.
+- 📫 You can email me at [email](mailto:zakeerhussainkudari@gmail.com).
+- 🌐 Check out my [LinkedIn profile]((https://www.linkedin.com/in/zakeerhussain-kudari/)) for more professional information.

-### Technical Skills : Python, SQL, Computer Vision, Deep Learning, Machine Learning
+### Technical Skills : Python, SQL, Computer Vision, Deep Learning, Machine Learning, Generative AI

 ### EDUCATION
 - MTech, Data science | Defence Institute of Advanced Technology, Pune | (May-2024)
-- BTech, Mechanical Engineering | Visvesvaraya Technological University |(June-2019)
+- BE, Mechanical Engineering | Visvesvaraya Technological University |(June-2019)

 ### PROJECTS
 #### M.Tech Project - GENERALIZING THE UNSEEN